 Why would you need Income Protection insurance?

-- You could survive on sick pay
+- Could survive on sick pay.

-- You have a substantial amount of savings
+- Have a large amount of savings.

 What illness does Critical Illness insurance cover?